Trollface

-Trollface or Troll Face is a rage comic meme image of a character wearing a mischievous smile, used to symbolise internet trolls and trolling.
+Trollface or Troll Face is a rage comic meme image of a character donning a mischievous smile, used to symbolize internet trolls and trolling.
 It is one of the oldest and most widely known rage comic faces.

 History

 Trollface was drawn in Microsoft Paint on September 19, 2008, by Carlos Ramirez, an 18-year-old Oakland college student.
 The image was published on Ramirez's DeviantArt page, "Whynne", as part of a rage comic titled Trolls, about the pointless nature of trolling.
-Ramirez posted the image to the imageboard website 4chan and other users started to share it.
+Ramirez posted the image to the imageboard website 4chan, where other users began to share it.
 In the following months, Ramirez's drawing quickly gained traction on 4chan as the universal emoticon of an internet troll and a versatile rage comic character.
-From 4chan, Trollface spread to Reddit and Urban Dictionary in 2009, eventually reaching other internet image-sharing sites like Imgur and Facebook.
+From 4chan, Trollface spread to Reddit and Urban Dictionary in 2009, eventually reaching other internet image-sharing sites such as Imgur and Facebook.

 In March 2021, Ramirez announced his intention to sell a non-fungible token for Trollface.

 Usage

-Trollface shows a troll, someone who annoys others on the internet for their own amusement.
-The original comic by Ramirez mocked trolls; however, the image is widely used by trolls.
+Trollface shows an internet troll, someone who annoys others on the internet for their own amusement.
+The original comic by Ramirez mocked trolls; however, the image is widely used by those who troll.
 Trollface has been described as the internet equivalent of the children's taunt "nyah nyah nyah nyah nyah nyah" or sticking one's tongue out.
-The image is often accompanied by phrases such as "Problem?" or "You mad, bro?".